dwbutler/logstash-logger/README.md

    in a `customize_event` block, or by using logstash's [UUID filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-uuid.html).
  * It's still possible to lose log messages.
-Ruby won't detect a TCP/UDP connection problem immediately - in my testing, it took Ruby about 4 seconds to notice the receiving end was down.
+Ruby won't detect a TCP/UDP connection problem immediately.
+In my testing, it took Ruby about 4 seconds to notice the receiving end was down and start raising exceptions.
 Since logstash listeners over TCP/UDP do not acknowledge received messages, it's not possible to know which log messages to re-send.
  * If your output source is unavailable long enough, writing to the log will block until it is available again.
 This could make your application unresponsive.
  * If your application suddenly terminates (for example, by SIGKILL or a power outage), the whole